Mari Trini

-She learned to play guitar as a youngster and wrote songs from an early age.
+Born in Caravaca de la Cruz, she learned to play guitar as a youngster and wrote songs from an early age.
 Trini met producer Nicholas Ray in the 1960s, and he encouraged her to move to London; soon after she left for Paris, where she eventually signed to a record label.
 Her debut album was released in 1969, and through the 1970s and 1980s was a popular figure in Spanish pop music.

 Mari Trini died in Murcia in 2009, from lung cancer.